Alumni, Community Members Offer Advice During Student ePortfolio Presentations

 Yes, ePortfolios may seem like a digital upgrade for your paper CV, but they are so much more than a career tool.
-Reflection and self-discovery are two huge pillars of Moravian College’s liberal arts vision, and ePortfolios have a unique way of encouraging both while connecting the why with the how.
+Reflection and self-discovery are two huge pillars of Moravian University’s liberal arts vision, and ePortfolios have a unique way of encouraging both while connecting the why with the how.
 “Students not only participate in deep self-discovery where they experience epistemological crises, but they also make rich connections of leadership theories to practice,” explains Desiderio.
 “The development of the ePortfolio not only encourages students to deconstruct the meaning of being an effective leader, but also they engage in building new meaning of, in many cases, common language; we encourage one another to use different lenses in the decision making process where empathy and trust are foundational in the process.”

 In 2013, Desiderio built the comprehensive ePortfolio program in partnership with Saul and the Center for Career and Civic Engagement, along with Pat Hanna '82 in Alumni Engagement and Sylvia Doyle in Institutional Advancement, in an effort to engage the community in this unique and rich learning experience.
 The three offices came together to help fill panels, on which alumni and community members in hiring positions serve as sounding boards as students present their ePortfolios (and, in many ways, themselves).